 Do you ship outside of the UK?

-We are the official and only supplier of our bespoke long boots, made-to-order short boots and accessories directly within the UK, USA and Canada and all other countries with the exception of Portugal, Spain, France, Germany, Switzerland, Scandinavia, Netherlands, UAE, New Zealand and Australia where you will find an agent/reseller.
+We are a super small company and only sell directly.
+We only supply our bespoke long boots, made-to-order short boots and accessories directly within the UK, USA and Canada and countries within Europe with the exception of Portugal, Spain, France, Germany, Switzerland, Scandinavia, Netherlands, UAE, New Zealand and Australia where you will find an agent/reseller.

 Please note: all other items in our online store are shipped globally.

 How long do your boots take to make?

 We are currently looking at 10 - 14 weeks on average.
 However, many jumping boots (with rear zips) are much quicker and this is mainly down to the fact they are easier to make with less pieces in the puzzle.
 Many boots are arriving around the 10-week mark but we would rather over estimate than under estimate.
 That said, even the Diogo can take up to 14 weeks depending on the intricacies of the customisation required.